Dance Arts Institute

-The School of Toronto Dance Theatre is a dance school located in the Cabbagetown neighbourhood of Toronto, Ontario, Canada.
-Established in 1968, the School today runs under the Artistic Direction of Sasha Ivanochko and is a national leader for performing arts education, at the forefront of training in contemporary dance.
+Dance Arts Institute formerly The School of Toronto Dance Theatre is a dance school located in the Cabbagetown neighbourhood of Toronto, Ontario, Canada.
+Established in 1968, the Institute today runs under the Artistic Direction of Heidi Strauss and is a national leader for performing arts education, at the forefront of training in contemporary dance.

 History

-The School was established in 1968 by the founders of Toronto Dance Theatre: Patricia Beatty, David Earle, and Peter Randazzo, disciples of Martha Graham.
+The Institute was established as The School of Toronto Dance Theatre in 1968 by the founders of Toronto Dance Theatre: Patricia Beatty, David Earle, and Peter Randazzo, disciples of Martha Graham.

 In January 1978, after a decade of growth, the School incorporated separately from the company.
-In 1979 the Professional Training Program was established by David Earle, and together the company and School moved into the studios and offices of their current home in Cabbagetown.
-Today the School maintains its affiliation with Toronto Dance Theatre, currently under the artistic direction of Christopher House.
+In 1979 the Professional Training Program was established by David Earle, and together the company and Institute moved into the studios and offices of their current home in Cabbagetown.
+Today the Institute maintains its affiliation with Toronto Dance Theatre, currently under the artistic direction of Andrew Tay.

+The school changed its legal name effective June 1, 2023.

 Programs offered

-The School of Toronto Dance Theatre comprises four divisions:
+Dance Arts Institute comprises four divisions: